fereidani/rclite/README.md

 ### Features

-By default, RcLite employs a counter size of half the word size only for 64-bit systems, as overflowing a 32-bit counter is harder compared to overflowing 16-bit counters.
-For users who desire to use the half register size on other platforms, the `small` feature is available.
-Enabling this feature results in the use of 16-bit counters in 32-bit platforms and 8-bit counters in 16-bit platforms.
+By default, RcLite uses a counter size of half the word size for 64-bit systems, with the `usize-for-small-platforms` feature enabled.
+This is because overflowing a 32-bit counter is harder compared to overflowing 16-bit counters.
+If you wish to use the half register size on other platforms, you can disable the default features by setting `default-features = false`.
+This will result in the use of 16-bit counters on 32-bit platforms and 8-bit counters on 16-bit platforms.